free qr generator

 Which iPhones Can Scan QR Codes?

-Any iPhone running iOS 11 or later can scan QR codes natively with the Camera app.
-That includes iPhone 6 and newer (released 2014 onward).
+Apple introduced native QR code scanning via the Camera app in iOS 11 (2017), eliminating the need for third-party apps entirely.
+Any iPhone running iOS 11 or later can scan QR codes natively — that includes iPhone 6s and newer.
+Apple shipped over 234 million iPhones in 2023 (Statista), and every one of those devices supports native QR scanning.
 If you have an iPhone 5s or older, you'll need a free third-party QR scanner app from the App Store.

 What Types of QR Codes Can iPhone Scan?